GustavJaner/cheat-sheets/docs/git.md

 # do changes...

-$ git status                       # Check which files has been modified
+$ git status                       # Check which files have been modified
 $ git add .                        # Stage all modified files
 $ git commit -m “commit message“   # Commit the Staged files (m = message)
 $ git push -u origin <newBranch>   # Push the new local branch to Remote Repo (u = set the Upstream branch)